Learn what laws govern the use and possession of drugs, including prescription drugs and household products, and the penalties involved.

 Is it okay to take a drug prescribed for someone else?

 No. It is unlawful for any person knowingly or intentionally to possess a controlled substance unless the substance was obtained directly from, or pursuant to, a valid prescription or order of a practitioner while acting in the course of his professional practice.
-(Code of Virginia § 18.2-250) This means that it is illegal to take a relative’s or friend’s prescription for any reason.
+(Code of Virginia § 18.2-250 (A)).
+This means that it is illegal to take another person’s prescription for any reason.